tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 A Key Vault certificate has the following attributes:

 -   *enabled*: boolean, optional, default is "true".
 This attribute can be specified to indicate if the certificate data can be retrieved as secret or operable as a key.
-This is used in conjunction with nbf and exp when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
-Operations outside the nbf and exp window are automatically disallowed.
+This is used in conjunction with *nbf* and*exp*when an operation occurs between *nbf* and exp, it will only be permitted if enabled is set to true.
+Operations outside the *nbf* and*exp*window are automatically disallowed.

-There are additional read only attributes that are included in response:
+There are additional read-only attributes that are included in response:

 -   *created*: IntDate: indicates when this version of the certificate was created.
 -   *updated*: IntDate: indicates when this version of the certificate was updated.
 -   *exp*: IntDate:  contains the value of the expiry date of the x509 certificate.
--   *nbf*: IntDate: contains the value of the nbf date of the x509 certificate.
+-   *nbf*: IntDate: contains the value of the  date of the x509 certificate.

 > [!Note]
 > If a Key Vault certificate expires, it’s addressable key and secret become inoperable.

 #### Tags

  Client specified dictionary of key value pairs, similar to tags in keys and secrets.